justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 &emsp; An autoformalizer, practically speaking, cannot be created, and therefore would have to be approximated.
 Currently, the best known approximators are neural networks, and hence we will build our autoformalizer as an optimized LLM.
 In the sequel, let us limit ourselves to the case of approximating machine that can translate from English to Lean.

 &emsp; We break this section down into three pieces.
 The first is focused on assembling a dataset for our autotranslator, which is done by converting Lean code into written English.
-Then, in the second, we contemplate how to go back from Lean into English.
+Then, we contemplate how to go back from Lean into English to create an autoformalizer.
 Finally, we discuss the creation of a formalized tree of mathematics.

 ###### From Lean to English

+&emsp; We will need a dataset of English-Lean pairs when building our autoformalizer.
+Current LLMs come with some inherit understanding of Lean, meaning they behave as a poor approximation of an autoformalizer.
+Hence, assuming our autoformalizer uses a pretrained LLM as its base, this English-Lean dataset will serve multiple purposes: fine-tuning, providing few-shot examples for prediction, and retrieval augmented generation (RAG).

+###### An approximate autoformalizer

-&emsp; Our first
+&emsp;

-###### From English to Lean

-###### A tree of mathematics
+###### A formalized tree of mathematics

+&emsp;